 F. Based on our regression model, the estimated mean LDL level among a population of 75 year old subjects is 125.8 mg/dL.
 This answer is equal to the answer to question 5 plus 5 times the slope, since the slope is the average difference in LDL level for each one year difference in age.
 It is important to note that since question 5 part C stated that this is not a saturated model, we are borrowing information across groups to estimate the group mean for 75 year old subjects, and therefore not obtaining the exact sample mean for 75 year old subjects.
+Total: 3

 G. In this regression model, we can interpret root mean squared error to be approximately the square root of a weighted average of the all within-group sample variances, where the sample variance for groups with the larger sample sizes have the greater weights.
 Root mean error can also be interpreted as the sample standard deviation of the residuals, which are estimates for the error of the regression model in predicting LDL levels.
+Total: 3

 H. The intercept is equal to 132.5, which means that when a subject’s age is 0, that is, for newborns, the serum LDL level is 132.5 mg/dL.
 However, this is not scientifically relevant, since the study which provided the data which was fit to this linear regression model only included subjects aged 65 and older.
 This means that there are no nearby data points for this inference about newborns to borrow information from, so any inference about the LDL levels of newborns (or anyone outside the range of ages from which data was collected) is not very useful.
+Total: 3

 I. The slope is equal to -0.1, which means that, in the sample age range of 65 to 99, for each one year difference in age, the subjects in the sample who were one year older would have, on average, mean LDL levels 0.1 mg/dL less than the subjects in the sample who were one year younger.
+Total: 3

 J. Our model for linear regression with robust standard errors between LDL levels and age produces a point estimate for the average difference in LDL levels between groups that differ in age by one year.
 This point estimate indicates that for each one year difference in age, the subjects in the sample who were one year older would have, on average, mean LDL levels 0.1 mg/dL less than the subjects in the sample who were one year younger.
 A 95% confidence interval for the average difference in LDL levels between groups that differ in age by one year suggests that this point estimate would not be unusual if the true difference in mean LDL levels between these groups was between 0.5 mg/dL less and 0.4 mg/dL greater for the group that was one year older.
 The two-sided p-value testing the null hypothesis that there is no association between LDL levels and age is 0.698, which is not small enough to be statistically significant at the 0.05 significance level.
 Thus, we cannot reject the null hypothesis in favor of the alternative hypothesis that there is an association between LDL levels and age.
+Did not mention about study population (0.5)

+Total: 2.5